davizofficial/ExternCamera/README.md

-# 📸 ExternCam – Save Photos & Videos Directly to External USB on Jailbroken iPhone
+# 📸 ExternCamera – Save Photos & Videos Directly to External USB on Jailbroken iPhone

 > A custom camera app for **jailbroken iOS devices** that allows you to **save photos and videos directly to external USB storage** via Lightning (using Camera Connection Kit).
 Perfect for devices with limited internal storage — like the **iPhone SE (2016) with 16GB**.